 Early Ford V-8 Foundation and Museum • Auburn, Indiana - Ford Flathead V-8 - 1932 - 1953 Ford Products

-Ever see a 1941 Ford School Bus?
-We have one.
-View a great "My Car Story" video by Lou Costabile.
+Back in 2012, Foundation supporter, Terry Oberer of Byrnes Mill, MO. passed away.
+His wish was to have this beautiful and very rare 1933 Ford 4 cylinder sedan donated to the Early Ford V-8 Foundation Museum.
+View a great "My Car Story" video on this car by Lou Costabile.
 We'll feature more "My Car Stories" in the future.
 Keep checking our site!

 The Early Ford V-8 Foundation and the Ford V-8 Museum are not affiliated with the Ford Foundation or Ford Motor Company.
 We are Ford enthusiasts wanting to tell the history of the Ford Motor Company for others to enjoy.
 Under US tax law, contributions to the Foundation are normally tax-deductible.
 Contributors are urged to seek professional tax advice to ensure that their particular contributions meet the requirements for deductibility.